Infiniti is the luxury brand of the Japanese automaker, Nissan

 When it comes to protecting occupants, Infiniti models do it right, a trait that many luxury vehicles have in common.
 No Infiniti model exceeds the average for accident benefit claims, as reported by the Insurance Bureau of Canada.
 Certain Infiniti models perform better than average, with fewer claims for personal injury.
 These include the EX35, Q50, and QX56 four-door models.
 All other Infiniti models fall within national averages.
 Protecting occupants well lowers insurance premiums for these vehicles.

 The Infiniti model leans heavily toward vehicle styles that traditionally draw a safe driving demographic.
 This may moderate some of the typical luxury car factors that increase insurance costs.
 Of the 11 models making up the 2016 Infiniti line, only the Q60 Coupe provides two-door sports styling.
-The remainder of the models are four-door sedans, sport utility vehicles, or crossovers.
+The remainder of the models is four-door sedans, sport utility vehicles, or crossovers.
 Those three designs, popular with conservative family motorists, usually have moderate insurance costs, due to the numbers of traditionally safe drivers the vehicle classes attract.

 As with most luxury cars in today’s market, Infiniti seeks to expand luxury sales into younger, affluent drivers.
 Depending on the success of marketing, overall insurance company perception may change for Infiniti vehicles.
 This could influence insurance pricing up or down, depending on how demographics and attitudes actually shift.